rokib97/learn-shell-terminal/chapters/chapter-1/README.md

 # Chapter 1: Terminals and Shells

-In this chapter, you'll explore the core concepts behind the Shell and Terminal, laying the foundation for more advanced terminal usage.
+In this chapter, you'll explore to the terminal and the shell environment, including essential commands for navigation and file management.
+Learn about shells, REPL, variables, and how to use command history to enhance your workflow.

 ## Lessons